-We view the final project videos together during the regularly scheduled meeting times on April 14 and April 20 and during the scheduled final exam time, which is Friday, April 30, 7:45 a.m. - 9:45 a.m.
+We view the final project videos together during the regularly scheduled meeting times on December 6 and December 8 and during the scheduled final exam time, which is Friday, Decemember 17, 7:45 a.m. - 9:45 a.m.
 ET.
 Attendance by everyone for viewing all project videos is required.
 No trips should be scheduled that conflict with these meetings.
 Job interviews are not accepted as an excuse for missing any of the final project video viewings.
 If a student is absent for any of these final meetings, they may lose up to 5 Attendance points and may lose Team Contribution points, which may have a significant effect on their final grade.

-On meeting days when teams give team presentatations (Project Plan Presentations, Alpha Presentations and Beta Presentations), and on meeting days when we watch Project Videos, we split into two groups based on teaching assistants and teams.
-On those days, we meet in two separate Microsoft Teams channels initiated by each team's teaching assistant.
+On meeting days when teams give team presentations (Project Plan Presentations, Alpha Presentations and Beta Presentations), and on meeting days when we watch Project Videos, we split into two groups based on instructors and teams.
+On those days, we meet in two separate Microsoft Teams channels initiated by each team's instructors.

-14. Microsoft Teams Meetings Computing Requirements
+16. Microsoft Teams Meetings Computing Requirements

 All of our Capstone meetings are held online using Microsoft Teams or Zoom or some other similar platform.
-This includes all-hands meetings when we all meet, team triage meetings when teams meet with their TAs, team meetings when teams meet as a team, and project sponsor meetings when teams meet as meet with their project sponsor.
+This includes all-hands meetings when we all meet, team triage meetings when teams meet with their TAs, team meetings when teams meet as a team, and project sponsor meetings when teams meet with their project sponsor.